daltonkdwyer/Planetary/ReadMe/Readme0_Architecture_MAIN.md

 3. GENERAL NOTES

+- Can't run this locally!
+Need a connection to Github, bc the pi will wait till it has a connection to that website to update the git files, before running the commands flask server
 - Does not support Chromium!
 'On key up' events don't trigger anything
 - To see what Python scripts are running on the Pi, use this command: ps -aef | grep python
 - To stop a process, use 'kill <process ID>'.
 The process ID is the number in the second column above, maybe 462.